 If it doesn’t connect, your cat doesn’t eat.
 Moreover, the app is a slapped-together mess: it often shows that it dispensed food when it didn’t.
 And customer service is unreachable.

 As you can see from the list above, there are a lot of products called “automatic cat feeders,” and lots of them don’t have much in common.
-To determine what sort of automatic cat feeder you need, always ask the following questions.
+To determine the best automatic cat feeder you need, always ask the following questions.

 Some automatic cat feeders can hold up to a month’s worth of food, while others hold as little as two meals’ worth.
 The former is good for if you plan to be away for a long time, while the latter is good for either days or nights — say, if your cat wakes you up too early by meowing at the bedroom door.